macielphp/Python-applying-object-oriented-programming/README.md

  Project initialized by the course "Python: aplicando a Orientação a Objetos" from Alura

-## Maciel's intended Logic
+## Logic
-Look, I want to add some new business rules.
+Look, I want to add some new business rules to the project started by the course.

 0. Need to add restaurant names and categories.